-Seven of the top 10 leading causes of death in the United States are from chronic diseases, according to the CDC, and a diet rich in fruits and vegetables can help reduce the risk of some of these, such as heart disease, type 2 diabetes, some cancers, and obesity.
+Seven of the top 10 leading causes of death in the United States are from chronic diseases, according to the CDC, and a diet rich in fruits and vegetables may help reduce the risk of some of these, such as heart disease, type 2 diabetes, some cancers, and obesity.2

-No single fruit or vegetable will supply all the nutrients you need every day, according to the Harvard School of Public Health.2 Variety is as important as quantity.
-Try to get at least one serving per day from each of the following categories: dark green leafy vegetables; yellow or orange fruits and vegetables; red fruits and vegetables; legumes (beans) and peas; and citrus fruits.2
+No single fruit or vegetable will supply all the nutrients you need every day, according to the Harvard School of Public Health.
+Variety is as important as quantity and according to the study you should try to get at least one serving per day from each of the following categories: dark green leafy vegetables; yellow or orange fruits and vegetables; red fruits and vegetables; legumes (beans) and peas; and citrus fruits.3

 Your neighborhood supermarket is likely to offer selections from each of these categories.
 A popular alternative is farmers’ markets, where growers bring their fresh produce into urban centers during harvest season.
 You never know what might be available any given week!
 These markets can serve as a fun way to meet new people who love to talk about good food choices.

 For the places where you might grab a snack or have a meal on the go (such as the car or at your desk), the CDC suggests that you make sure you have nutritious snacks available or at home that you can take with you.
 For example:

 - “Grab-and-go” fruits: apples, oranges, bananas, canned fruit without added sugars, and raisins

 - Washed and chopped fresh vegetables: celery, carrots, and cucumbers

 - Low-fat and fat-free milk products: yogurt without added sugars, milk, and low-fat cheeses

 - 1/2 cup unsweetened pineapple juice